 Invisible fields and their data show up in Excel and CSV export of Detailed report.

 Setting fields on projects #

-In addition to activating custom fields for the whole workspace, you can also activate them by project instead, as well as override visiblity and default value in project settings
+In addition to activating custom fields for the whole workspace, you can also activate them by project instead, as well as override visibility and default value in project settings.

 Advanced usage #